NextDesignSolutions/NextJtag/README.md

 Expert Options:
   --set-voltage VOLTAGE       Changes the FPGA core voltage through the BMC (not persistent).
                               WARNING: INCORRECT VALUES CAN CAUSE PERMANENT DAMAGE TO YOUR FPGA!
-                              This option will also clear the current bitstream, so make sure to reprogram it afterwards.
-Voltage is programmatically limited to 0.64V to 0.95V, but each FPGA is unique and may not function across the entire range.
-Only supported board is BCU1525; this option is ignored for all other boards.
+                              This option might also clear the current bitstream, so make sure to reprogram it afterwards.
+Voltage is limited to a board specifc range, but each FPGA is unique and may not function across the entire range.
+                              Only supported on some boards.
   --disable-voltage-limit     Disables artificial voltage limits of the --set-voltages option.
 Not
                               recommended, only for the brave or the stupid.
+  --power-cycle               Power cycles the FPGA through the BMC.
+Only suppored on some boards.
   --disable-known-bmc-check   Disables version checks that ensure that known good BMC versions are
                               used.
 Some BMC features may not work correctly on boards with unsupported BMC versions.
 Requires standalone mode.
   --disable-bs-check          Disables the check that ensures .bit bitstreams can only be programmed
                               on the correct FPGA.
   --enable-allmine-vcu-bmc    Enables BMC access for VCU1525 boards that have the allmine BMC
+                              flashed.
+Requires standalone mode.
+  --enable-allmine-u200-bmc   Enables BMC access for Alveo U200 boards that have the allmine BMC
                               flashed.
 Requires standalone mode.
   --set-jtag-freq FREQ        Override the default JTAG frequency with the specified frequency.
 Most
                               cards default to 10000000, 15000000 or 30000000 (max), depending on